Reproducibility in Research: Systems, Infrastructure, Culture: We Need to Talk About Reproducibility

 Many years ago, Richard Stallman (founder of the GNU Project and Free Software Foundation) postulated that all code would be free~\cite{rms:2010} and we would make our money by consulting on the code.
 As it turns out, this is now the case for a significant part of the computing industry.
 There are, of course, hard commercial pressures for keeping code closed-source.
 Even in the scientific domain, scientists and their collaborators may wish to hold onto their code as a competitive advantage, especially if there exists larger competitors who could use the available code to ``reverse scoop'' the inventors, charging into a promising new research area opened by the inventors.

-Closed source is one thing.
-Licenses that deny the user from viewing, modifying, or sharing the source are another thing.
-There are, however, even licences on widely adopted tools like GAUSSIAN~\cite{Giles2004} that prohibit even analysing software performance and behaviour.
-For example, a wide variety of licenses exist for molecular dynamics software, with different degrees of openness (GROMACS uses the GNU Lesser General Public License (LGPL)~\cite{Hess2008}, CHARMM and Desmond are Academic/Commercial software licences~\cite{Brooks2009,Bowers2006}, Amber and NAMD are custom open-like licences).
-Z3 is an example from the verification area: the code itself is not open source, but the MSR-LA license that allows the source code to be read, copied, forked for academic use, provides researchers in the field much more than before~\cite{deMoura2012Z3open}.\\
+Closed source is one thing; licenses that deny the user from viewing, modifying, or sharing the source are another thing.
+There are, however, even licences on widely adopted tools like Gaussian~\cite{Giles2004} (for computational chemistry) that prohibit even analysing software performance and behaviour.
+For example, a wide variety of licenses exist for molecular dynamics software, with different degrees of openness e.g. Gromacs uses the GNU Lesser General Public License (LGPL)~\cite{Hess2008}, CHARMM and Desmond are Academic/Commercial software licences~\cite{Brooks2009,Bowers2006}, Amber and NAMD are custom open-like licences.
+Z3 is an example from the verification area: the code itself was only recently open sourced, but the previous MSR-LA license allowed the source code to be read, copied, forked for academic use, providing researchers in the field substantial flexibility~\cite{deMoura2012Z3open}.

+Even ignoring licensing issues, sometimes the source is not made open because the author thinks that it is not quite finished.
+You should follow the ``release early, release often'' mantra, as well as releasing somewhere public like GitHub, where it is easy to share and fork.
+Your code is good enough~\cite{barnes:2010}. \\

-{\textbf{Recommendation {\textrm{II}}:}} There is little doubt that, if science wants to be open and free, then the code that underlies it too needs to be open and free.
-Code that is available for browsing, modifying, and forking facilitates testing and comparison, and promotes competition.
+{\textbf{Recommendation {\textrm{II}}:}} There is little doubt that, if scientific research wants to be open and free, then the code that underlies it too needs to be open and free.
+Code that is available for browsing, modifying, and forking, facilitates testing and comparison.
 We recommend that code be published under an appropriate open source license~\cite{osl}; while we defer legal discussion of the specifics of any particular licences, BSD and Apache are good, flexible ones.\\

-Ultimately: set the code free.
-Put it on a public space such as GitHub, where it is easy to share and fork.
-You should embrace the spirit of the (somewhat tongue-in-cheek) CRAPL academic-strength open source license\footnote{\url{http://matt.might.net/articles/crapl/}} and publish your code -- it is good enough~\cite{barnes:2010}.